custom-components/ble_monitor/README.md

 ## Why isn't ESPHome Bluetooth Proxy not working with BLE monitor?

-Please not that ESPHome Bluetooth Proxies cannot forward data to BLE monitor.
+Please note that ESPHome Bluetooth Proxies cannot forward data to BLE monitor.
 Check out [this page](https://custom-components.github.io/ble_monitor/parse_data) for alternative solutions.

 ## Important announcement about the future of BLE monitor